-Figure 93.
+Figure 63.
 Installing the microprocessor

 11. Remove the plastic microprocessor socket cover.
-Store the microprocessor socket cover in the event that you later remove the microprocessor and need the socket cover to protect the pins on the socket.
+Store the microprocessor socket cover in case that you later remove the microprocessor and need the socket cover to protect the pins on the socket.

 Note: Do not remove the socket cover until you install a microprocessor into the socket.
-If you remove the microprocessor, install the socket cover or a new microprocessor in the first place.
+If you remove the microprocessor, install the socket cover or a new microprocessor immediately.

-Figure 94.
+Figure 64.
 Removing the microprocessor socket cover

 12. Close the microprocessor retainer.
-Close the small handle 1 first and then close the small handle2.
-Ensure that the retainer is locked into position and the new microprocessor is securely seated in the socket.
+Then, close the small handle 1 first and then close the small handle 2 to lock the retainer into position and secure the new microprocessor in the socket.

 Note: There are two marks on the microprocessor retainer.
-Ensure that you close the small handle marked with $\square$ first and then close the small handle marked with $\square$ .
-Always follow the correct sequence when you close the small handles.
+Open the small handle marked with \blacksquare first and then open the other small handle marked with \blacksquare .
+Always follow the correct sequence when you open the small handles.

-Figure 95.
+Figure 65.
 Securing the microprocessor in the socket

 13. Install the new heat sink that comes with the microprocessor option kit.
-See "Installing or replacing a heat sink" on page 118.
+See "Installing or replacing a heat sink" on page 95.

-- To work with another piece of hardware, go to the appropriate section. - To complete the installation, go to "Completing the parts replacement" on page 165.
+- To work with another piece of hardware, go to the appropriate section. - To complete the installation, go to "Completing the parts replacement" on page 142.